Salar people: Language

 The people of China and Salar themselves regard the Salar language as a Tujue language (Turk language) (突厥語言).
 The Salar language has two large dialect groups.
 The divergence is due to the fact that one branch in Xunhua county of Qinghai province and Gansu province was influenced by the Tibetan languages and Chinese and the other branch in Ili Kazakh Autonomous Prefecture by the Uyghur and Kazakh languages.

 In the late 1990s, it was estimated that out of the some 89,000 Salars, around 60,000 spoke the Salar language.

 Most Salar do not use any written script for the Salar language, instead they use Chinese characters for practical purposes.
 Salar serves as their spoken language, while Chinese serves as a both spoken and written language.
 Many of the current generation of Salars are fluent in Chinese and Tibetan.

 The Salar language spoken in Amdo Tibet (Qinghai) is a language of Turkic origin that has been heavily influenced by the Chinese and Tibetan languages.
 Around 20% of the vocabulary is of Chinese origin and 10% is of Tibetan origin.
 Morphological and syntactic structures have been fully borrowed from these latter languages.
 Yet, according to author William Safran, linguistic works published in China treat Salar as if it has few loanwords from these languages, omitting most Chinese and Tibetan features.
 The Salar mostly use the Chinese writing system, although Latin and Arabic alphabets are used on occasion.
 The Salar language has taken loans and influence from neighboring Chinese varieties.
 It is neighboring variants of Chinese which have loaned words to the Salar language.
 In Qinghai, many Salar men speak both the Qinghai dialect of Chinese and Salar.
-Rural Salars can speak Salar fluently while urban Salars often assimilate into the Chinese speaking Hui population.
+Rural Salars can speak Salar fluently while urban Salars often assimilate into the Chinese-speaking Hui population.

-In Ili Salar, the i and y high front vowels, when placed after an initial glides are spirantized with j transforming into ʝ.
+In Ili Salar, the i and y high front vowels, when placed after an initial glide, are spirantized with j transforming into ʝ.
 Qinghai and Ili Salar have mostly the same consonantal development.

 Religion

 Salars profess Sunni Islam and follow the Hanafi school of law.
-In addition to their traditional places, they live in cities, mainly inhabited by other Muslims – Dungans.
+In addition to their traditional places, they live in cities, mainly inhabited by other Muslims like Hui.
 Islamic Education Received at Gaizi Mişit Madrasah in Jiezi Village.

 Many Salar adhere to the Naqshbandi Sufi order, which spread throughout the region in the 17th and 18th centuries.